ptiede/Comrade.jl/paper/paper.md

 # Statement of need

 `Comrade` is a Julia package for modeling radio emission.
 Julia is a high performance dynamic language that bridges the "two-language problem".
 This allows for users to easily extend `Comrade` while maintaining the speed of a lower-level language (e.g. C).
 The API for `Comrade` was designed to allow the user to easily add their own emission models whether the image has an analytic Fourier transform.
 Additionally, `Comrade` is a differentiable emission modeling library.
 This allows for the use of gradient information to be passed to optimization and Bayesian inference algorithms.

+This ability to differentiate models natively is important when considering complicated source morphologies commonly seen in VLBI datasets.
+In such datasets models with large numbers of parameters are needed.
+Therefore, gradient accelerated optimization/sampling algorithms are needed to efficiently solve the problem.

 `Comrade` was designed to be used by radio astronomers during analysis of VLBI data.
-It has already been used in a number of analyses for the Event Horizon Telescope that soon lead to publications.
-Additionally, it has been used for
+It has already been used in a number of analyses for the Event Horizon Telescope that will soon lead to publications.

 # Mathematics

-Currently `Comrade` assumes that the field of view of small enough that ignoring telescope systematics, are given by the Fourier transform
+`Comrade` was written with VLBI in mind.
+In particular, we assume that the image size $\ll 1$rad.
+In this limit the ideal visibilities are given by the Fourier transform of the image specific intensity $I_\nu(\alpha, \beta)$ :
 $$
     \mathcal{V}(u,v) = \int e^{2\pi i (u\alpha + v\beta)}I(\alpha, \beta)\mathrm{d}\alpha\mathrm{d}\beta.
 $$

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.
+`Comrade` provides an interface to quickly specify an image structure and it's resulting Fourier transform.
+The general problem of VLBI is then inverting this relation.
+That is, moving from a set of measured visibilities $V(u, v)$ to an image structure.
+This is complicated by the fact that

 # Mathematics